 The Power of Rest and Rhythm in Public Health and Nonprofit Work

 When I think about the work we do at Black health Black wealth, I often reflect on the strategy, innovation, and resilience it takes to move the needle.
 But lately I have been leaning into something just as vital– rest.
 The kind of rest that nurtures the body, mind, and spirit while fueling sustainable impact.
 Not just rest as a break, but rest as a way of being.
 A radical act of self-honor.
 In the public health and nonprofit sectors, passion and mission often drive the work, yet that same passion can lead to burnout if we do not intentionally create boundaries and practices that honor our well-being.
 Rest is not just self-care; it is a professional strategy for building healthier communities and stronger systems.
 I have learned, sometimes the hard way, that rest is not a luxury.
-It is a leadership strategy.
+It is a professional strategy.
+It is a leadership practice.
 It is community care.
 It is equity in action.
+It is a sacred rhythm.

 Why Rest Matters in Mission-Driven Work